christoga/schoolkit/readme.md

 Homework Reminder is just a simple form submit system, with edit features.

+### Student Absent
+Student Absent is an absence system that I created because my school doesn't provided it, so I create my own.

 ### Pocket Money
 Pocket Money is just a simple submit system, so I know how much I have saved, rather than checking my savings and count it one by one.